+T-CID 76:

 Work in progress (assigned to Sridhar) … 1) Change title of annex E from FCS field to CRC field (or something like that) 2) Move lines 6 & 7 of annex E out of annex E to clause TBD 3) Lines 9, 13 and 21 mention FCS - the acronym FCS should be replaced by CRC.
 4) suggestion to remove example in annex E - or at least verify that the example is correct and remove specific reference to MHR 5) question on initialization ... suggestion that all zeros is not good - what does the text specify?
+6) remove annex E entirely and just reference CRC document 7) Need to distinguish the 16-bit CRC annex from the pending 8-bit CRC annex

+T-CID 396

-6) remove annex E entirely and just reference CRC document 7) Need to distinguish the 16-bit CRC annex from the pending 8-bit CRC annexThis CID will be resolved as part of the resolution of T-CID 76 (which is currently work in progress) Remove the example CRC calculation given in annex E, lines 25 to 33.
+This CID will be resolved as part of the resolution of T-CID 76 (which is currently work in progress) Remove the example CRC calculation given in annex E, lines 25 to 33.
 This example has not been verified.

+T-CID 144 (already resolved but has relevant editing instructions)

 The FCS field is 2 octets in length and is explained in annex E contains a 16-bit ITU-T CRC.
-A schematic of the CRC processing is shown in Annex E..
+A schematic of the CRC processing is shown in Annex E. The full reference should be provided in annex E, which is ITU-T V.41.
 Also, add ITU-T V.41 to clause 2.

-Annex E FCS field
+Annex E CRC field

-The FCS field is 2 octets in length and contains a 16-bit ITU-T CRC.
-The FCS is calculated over the MHR and MSDU parts of the frame.

-The FCS shall be calculated using the following standard generator polynomial of degree 16:
+The CRC field is 2 octets in length.
+The CRC shall be calculated using the following standard generator polynomial of degree 16 [add reference to ITU-T V.41]:

-The FCS shall be calculated for transmission using the following algorithm:
+The CRC shall be calculated for transmission using the following algorithm:

-The FCS field is given by the coefficients of the remainder polynomial, R(x).
+-- The CRC field is given by the coefficients of the remainder polynomial, R(x).

 Here, binary polynomials are represented as bit strings, in highest polynomial degree first order.

-1. Initialize the remainder register (r0 through r15) to zero.
+1. Initialize the remainder register (r0 through r15) to all ones.

-2. Shift MHR and payload into the divider in the order of transmission (LSB first).
+2. Shift the data into the divider in the order of transmission (LSB first).

-3. After the last bit of the data field is shifted into the divider, the remainder register contains the FCS.
+3. After the last bit of the data field is shifted into the divider, the remainder register contains the CRC.

-4. The FCS is appended to the data field so that r0 is transmitted first.
+4. The CRC is appended to the data so that r0 is transmitted first.